denisecase/datafun-01-getting-started/README.md

 ### Issue: VS Code Extension for GitHub - which one?

 Suggestion: VS Code Extension: [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) seems to work well and may especially good for beginners.
-If you get a recommendation to use [GitHub Pull Requests and Issues] (https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) instead, you can try that.
+If you get a recommendation to use [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github), you can try that.
 It might be more suitable for experienced developers.
 [Here's a good article for getting started](https://www.techrepublic.com/article/add-github-vs-code/).
 You're encouraged to share your thoughts in the discussions.

 ## Additional Resources